Write a function called mergeArrays that combines two arrays into one.

 Let's review how all of this works.

-JSON is the string that gets returned by JSON.stringify
+JSON is the string that gets returned by JSON.stringify and the argument you

-pass into JSON.parse
+pass into JSON.parse.

 JSON.stringify( data ) ——> JSON ——> JSON.parse(JSON) ——> data